MoonTahoe/snowtooth-status/readme.md

 =======================
 You know that you can branch... but now how about completing this assignment.

+1. Incorporate Grunt
+    - Test
+    - JSHint
+    - yuidoc

-1. Build Ski Lifts Data Model
+2. Comment and Refactor Ski Lift Data Model and Tests
-    * fetch
-        * by name
-        * by id
-        * by status
-    * updateStatus

-2. Build Ski Lifts Routes
+3. Build Ski Lifts Routes

     GET - "Selecting Chairlifts"